 The centre provides a full programme of practical and emotional support, including psychological support, benefits advice, nutrition and head care workshops, relaxation and stress management.
-Maggie's Manchester is directly across the road from The Christie on Kinnaird Road.
-Open for drop in Monday to Friday 9:00am - 5:00pm.
-Contact Maggie's on 0161 641 4848 or email manchester@maggiescentres. org
+Maggie's Manchester is directly across from The Christie on Kinnaird Road.
+Contact Maggie's on 0161 641 4848 or email manchester@maggiescentres.org